kirkjerk/Blog/content/blog/Recreational-Programming-and-the-Culture-of-Learning/index.md

 but the sense of "just by typing, I can make this computer do interesting stuff" was diminished.
-Luckily, some amazing toolkits like [Processing](https://processing.org/) and its JavaScript cousin [p5.js](https://p5js.org/) have appeared to recover those abilities - and CarGurus gave me a chance to to teach that to some of my fellow "Gurus" and to the readers of this blog.
+Luckily, some amazing toolkits like [Processing](https://processing.org/) and its JavaScript cousin [p5.js](https://p5js.org/) have appeared to recover those abilities - and CarGurus gave me a chance to teach that to some of my fellow "Gurus" and to the readers of this blog.

 ## Guru2Guru